What are the different levels of government in Canada and their responsibilities?

 What is the federal government?

-The federal government is led by the Prime Minister, who is elected every four years.
+The federal government is led by the Prime Minister, who is the leader of the political party elected every four years.

 The Prime Minister works with other federally elected representatives, called Members of Parliament (MPs).
-MPs meet in the House of Commons in Ottawa.
+MPs meet in the House of Commons in Ottawa, the national capital.

 The federal government is the highest level of government in Canada.
 It is responsible for national and international issues, including: